Property Tax2026-03-16

 Commercial rentals with 250+ doors qualify under the 250+ doors test for unlimited losses.
 This treats large-scale operations as active, avoiding passive limitations.
 Ideal for multi-unit commercial rental income portfolios.

 An investor owning 300 apartment doors deducts full losses from operations, regardless of AGI.
 Include expenses like property management fees without caps.
-This contrasts residential rental property taxes rules.
+This contrasts residential rental taxes rules.

 Qualified Business Income Deduction

 The 20% QBI deduction saves $4,800 on $24,000 net rental income for taxpayers under $182,100 single/$364,200 MFJ 2024 limits.
 This qualified business income deduction applies to rental income tax under Section 199A.
-It reduces taxable rental income on Form 1040 for many landlords.
+It reduces taxable rental income on the SA100 return for many landlords.

 For rentals, meet the safe harbor under Notice 2019-07 by logging 250+ hours of property management each year.
 Keep records of time spent on repairs, tenant screening, and rent collection.
 This helps qualify rental activities as a trade or business for QBI purposes.